Need help building an app that uses the Google Places API? 👋 Say Hello! to start working with Afi Labs.

 If you are building a mapping application, you need to know about the Google Maps Text Search API, which allows you to search for places using flexible, free-form text queries.
 This could be an exact address like “555 West Hastings Street, Vancouver” or even something more general like “best dim sum in Richmond”.
 The API provides detailed information on places that match your query, making it easy to access specific location data tailored to your app's needs.

 In this final blog post in my Google Places API tutorial series, I'll show you how to use the Text Search API.
-We’ll explore worked examples, cover pricing, and build an LLM inspired query engine powered by Google Text Search (demo / source code - coming soon!) to help you easily find detailed information about any location in the Google Maps database.
+We’ll explore worked examples, cover pricing, and build an LLM inspired query engine powered by Google Text Search (demo / source code) to help you easily find detailed information about any location in the Google Maps database.

 Part 1: Finding the right place with the Google Places API